danielgavrilov/roam.io-guide/README.md

 #### Nothing happens

 If Google Chrome does not open at all, the program probably terminated and the error message is at the end of `err.log`.
 Try to fix it or contact me.
-Then restart by running:
+Then restart by executing in the Terminal:

 ```
 npm stop; npm start